hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/edge/__init__.md

 5. **Comprehensive Testing:**  The tests cover initialization (valid and invalid cases), `set_mode`, and the crucial case where the `get_webdriver` function would return a driver instance.

 6. **Edge Cases:** Includes tests for invalid URL, and missing or invalid options.
-This demonstrates the important principle of considering boundary and unexpected input conditions.
+This demonStartes the important principle of considering boundary and unexpected input conditions.

 **To run these tests:**